 - Giving vocational and career support to people in the local community including a hair dressing and sewing academy for teenage ages who have not had the benefit of formal education.

 Find out more about the Future Leaders Project here:

-Winners will be announced by Saturday November 17thand winning entries will be published on this page so be sure to check back here soon.
+Winners will be announced at the May 2015 Awards and winning entries will be published on this page so be sure to check back here soon.

 Know of a school that would be interesting in the YAW competition?